 The Weird Stuff: You’re not in Kansas anymore.
 Bring a few plastic bags with toilet paper for bush bathroom breaks and thank you cards for tips on the safari.

-Toiletries: Along with all the basics, you probably want plenty of insect repellant (check with your lodge; both of ours provided DEET insecticide).
+Toiletries: Along with all the basics, you probably want plenty of insect repellent (these DEET wipes avoid TSA liquid restrictions on the flight).
 Don’t forget hair conditioner; it’s usually not provided.

 For most people, a South African safari is a once-in-a-lifetime trip.
-Don’t stress about packing and instead focus on the incredible adventure you’re about to have!
+You can use this printable packing list if you still need more direction, but otherwise focus on the incredible adventure you’re about to have!